30 Fall Vegetarian Recipes That Are Cozy, Hearty and Packed with Seasonal Produce

 • Serves: 3 to 4

 If you’re someone who likes to keep things light in the morning, this satisfying skillet is just the thing.
-The eggs and spuds will hold you over before lunch, while the veggies will keep you from being bogged down.
-“I used a combination of sweet potatoes, kale and bell pepper here,” writes former PureWow senior food editor Katherine Gillen, “but it should go without saying that you can swap vegetables in and out based on your own tastes.”
+The eggs and spuds will hold you over 'til lunch, while the veggies will keep you from feeling bogged down.
+“I used a combination of sweet potatoes, kale and bell pepper here,” former PureWow senior food editor Katherine Gillen writes, “but it should go without saying that you can swap vegetables in and out based on your own tastes.”

 2. 3-Cheese Pumpkin Pasta Casserole with Spinach